telerik/ajax-docs/controls/listbox/server-side-programming/deleted.md

 1. The instance of the listbox firing the event

-2. An event arguments parameter containing the following methods:
+2. An event arguments parameter containing the following property:

 * **Items** - collection of all **RadListBoxItem** objects which will be affected by the transfer / deletion.